CLAIRE-Labo/python-ml-research-template/template/README.md

 However, these practices (usually not all combined in a research project, whence this template) are well established and have been proven to be very useful.

-For example the `Dockerfile` seems complex because it leverages multi-staging to be very time and cache-efficient.
+For example, the `Dockerfile` seems complex because it leverages multi-staging to be very time and cache-efficient.
-Different build stages can run in parallel and changing your build dependencies, or installing something in the Dockerfile will cause very little rebuilds.
+Different build stages can run in parallel, so changing your build dependencies, or installing something in the Dockerfile will cause very few rebuilds.

 Using Docker Compose is also very convenient to define all the build arguments and multiple deployment options in a single file, avoiding long build and run commands